I said ‘Yes, Yes, Yes’. I could hardly believe the words coming out of Liz’s mouth.

 When his business was done and he had taken a leisurely walk back to the ambulance, we were back to the task of getting me to my destination.
 He decided the best thing to do was to drive around aimlessly a little bit more.
 It wasn’t until somebody stopped him and asked him what he was looking for that I realised he didn’t actually know where he was supposed to be going.
 At this point I had to shout out ‘Spinal Unit’ and we got directions.
 Lazy Driver cursed and complained about the hospital complex.
 I was just happy that I was soon to say goodbye to him.

 It goes on.
 I could include all the boring details of more road blocking, arguments with people trying to get past, his disgust that there was no space to park directly outside the door.
-The drama went on.
+But it got old very quickly.

 But I was here.
 In the rehab I’d fought for and hoped for and waited to get into.
 Within minutes I was bombarded with doctors and specialists, physios and pharmacists.
 Nobody seemed to have read my hospital files and everyone wanted me to start from scratch or on a new regime.
 Nurses came and told me the plans for the coming days.
 To say they were unpleasant was an understatement.
 My heart sank and anxiety rose.